gvwilson/sensibleadventures/bookster/new.md

 Jack scratched the side of his head briskly with a claw.
 "So, unless there are questions?
 Right.
 Bosun?"

 Bosun Uyves' chest swelled as he took a deep breath.
-"Disss...missed!"
+"Dis...missed!"

 As the crowd began to break up, the parrot squawked, "Bookster?
 A word?"
 The Karabandi had been standing next to Erileine and her